olegknyazev/GameTablesDocs/reference/data_types.md

 - 0.471E+2
 - -2.6E-3

 C# types: [float](https://docs.microsoft.com/en-us/dotnet/api/system.single), [double](https://docs.microsoft.com/en-us/dotnet/api/system.double).
-If the value cannot be represented in the target type without loss, it is clamped.
+If the value has more precision than the target type can hold, it is rounded to the nearest representable value; values outside the representable range become positive or negative infinity.

 ### Vectors
 Vectors are collections of integer or floating point numbers.
 Game Tables expects a semicolon or comma as a component separator.